-If you are visiting this page, then chances are you have recently taken a drug (legal or illegal) and are wondering if you will provide a positive result if drug tested.
-This page is aimed at informing you and educating you, not only around how long drugs stay in your system for but the personal factors that affect the way you metabolise drugs and the different window frames of detection for the different types of drug tests available.
+This page aims to inform you not only about how long drugs stay in your system but also about the personal factors that affect how you metabolise drugs and the different window frames of detection for the different types of drug tests available.

 This not only applies to alcohol but also to intoxication from drugs.
 A positive drug test for driving carries the same hefty penalties as drunk driving.

 Police – The police will routinely conduct drug testing back at the station for anyone who is arrested and suspected to be under the influence of drugs

-Local drug and alcohol services – Local drug and alcohol service teams routinely carry out drug tests for those that are provided with a script (a substitute drug prescription).
-Those that are being considered for drug rehab funding.
+Local drug and alcohol services – Local drug and alcohol service teams routinely perform drug tests for those provided with a script (a substitute drug prescription) and those considered for drug rehab funding.

-Drug and alcohol detox clinics and rehab centres – Drug and alcohol detox clinics and rehab centres conduct randomised drug testing to ensure patients safety
+Drug and alcohol detox clinics and rehab centres – Drug and alcohol detox clinics and rehab centres conduct randomised drug testing to ensure patients’ safety.